Surgical Procedures: Surgery and Staging for Nasal Cancer

 - Signaling the brain to recognize smells.

-Another form of nasal cancer is paranasal sinus cancer.
-This is when there are cancerous cells in the paranasal sinus.
-The paranasal sinuses are hollow, air-filled cavities (holes) located in the bones of the head, near the nose.
+“Paranasal” means “near the nose.”
+The paranasal sinuses are hollow, air-filled cavities (holes) in the bones of the head, near the nose.
 These sinuses make mucous.
 Each sinus has a name:

 - Sphenoid sinuses.